BerndFranzen/Mod-HAMMR/README.md

 Customize the Config-Teams.csv if needed so that if reflects that squads as you actually play them and set "Is3v3" to "true" for those line you added for 3v3 GA.

-If needed, unblock the PS1 file with the Unblock-File cmdlet (see below).
+Unblock the PS1 file with "Unblock-File .\Mod-HAMMR.ps1"

 Start the script in Microsoft Powershell.